Skip to main content

 • feasibility studies to work out if planned projects are needed, can be achieved and fit the long-term vision for the community

-• Seismic assessments.
+• seismic assessments.

 • building purchases (but only if this is a better and less costly option than building a new facility).